Filming in Maasai Mara national reserve

 The Mara is one of the finest wildlife destinations in the world.
-The reserve offers excellent chances of filming the Big Five, Cheetah, serval, hyena, bat-eared foxes, balck backed and side-striped jackals, hippos, crocodiles, baboons, warthog, topi, elands, Thompson’s gazelle, Grant’s gazelle, impalas, waterbucks, oribi, reed buck and zebras.
-95 species of mammals, amphibians and reptiles and over 400 bird species have been recorded in this reserve including the annual migration of wildebeests which involves over 1.5 million animals.
+The reserve offers excellent chances of filming the Big Five, Cheetah, hyena, bat-eared foxes, black-backed and side-striped jackals, hippos, crocodiles, baboons, warthog, topi, elands, Thompson’s gazelle, Grant’s gazelle, impalas, waterbucks, oribi, reedbuck, and zebras.
+95 species of mammals, amphibians, and reptiles and over 400 bird species have been recorded in this reserve including the annual migration of wildebeests which involves over 1.5 million animals.

-Tourist activities include Game viewing, camping, night game drives, guided walking safaris, visits to Masai cultural villages, ballooning, bush dinner, lunch and breakfast and horse riding near the boundary of the reserve.
+Tourist activities include Game viewing, camping, game drives, guided walking safaris, visits to Masai cultural villages, ballooning, bush dinner, lunch and breakfast, and horse riding near the boundary of the reserve.

 What is the best time to film in Masai Mara National Reserve?

-The best time to visit and film in Masai Mara National reserve is during the peak season between July and October when the annual great migration takes place.
-Early November and February is also great time for excellent game viewing and filming in Masai Mara.
+The best time to visit and film in Masai Mara national reserve is during the peak season between July and October when the annual great migration takes place.
+Early November and February is also a great time for excellent game viewing and filming in Masai Mara.